 Regional Workshop on Combating Violence Against Women in the Arab Region

 This workshop comes at a time when states in the Arab region stepped up their efforts to combat violence against women in various initiatives such as amendment of legal provisions, service development, or establishment of databases and partnerships with various stakeholders.
-Thus, the renewed importance of documenting these efforts and sharing lessons learnt, which comes in line with the role of ESCWA and LAS in their attempt to support Arab states’ efforts and deepen knowledge and skills through the exchange of experiences among countries as stipulated in the recent recommendations made during the 37th session of LAS Committee on Women number 37 D and recommendations made by ESCWA’s 8th Committee on Women’s recommendation (5 G).
+Thus, the renewed importance of documenting these efforts and sharing lessons learnt, which comes in line with the role of ESCWA, UN-WOMEN and LAS in their attempt to support Arab states’ efforts and deepen knowledge and skills through the exchange of experiences among countries as stipulated in the recent recommendations made during the 37th session of LAS Committee on Women number 37 D and recommendations made by ESCWA’s 8th Committee on Women’s recommendation (5 G).